 After ranking the votes, set a 20-minute time limit for discussing each section.
 During this time, team members will need to talk about why these are the business’s top priorities.
 Aside from understanding the “Why,” leaders and team members need to talk about the “How,” meaning how to implement these actions into the company’s workflow process.
 As the team converses, the facilitator should take notes and start developing a plan for implementation.

-Before adjourning the meeting, everyone should know which actions they’re starting, stopping, and continuing.
+Before adjourning the meeting, everyone should know which actions and activities they’re starting, stopping, and continuing.
 In addition to this, employees should be aware of what role these tasks play in improving the business, who’s involved in making the listed measures happen, and the plan for achieving these responsibilities.
 Moreover, leaders should let the team know when any changes discussed in the meeting will be seen in the project management app the company uses.
 It’s important the key takeaways from the discussion become visible in the company’s work management system as soon as possible.
 This solidifies the refinement of the business’s workflow processes and shows the benefit of start stop continue feedback.

 The Importance of Practicing Start Stop Continue

 As Richard L. Evans has noted, “We need the courage to start and continue what we should do, and courage to stop what we shouldn’t do.”
-This process of reflection and refinement helps leaders create, eliminate, and keep doing the actions that secure a promising future for the company and its employees.
+This process of reflection, improvement, and refinement helps leaders create, eliminate, and keep doing the actions and activities that secure a promising future for the company and its employees.
 Without doing so, the business fails to operate with intention.
 When people stop operating with intention, the company stops leading with it’s Why—it’s purpose for existing.
 And when a business doesn’t operate from its heart, employees become disengaged, customers lose interest, and leaders drift further and further away from fulfilling their mission.